culturing/poems/Poems/2026-01-08/07 Ebb and Flow.md

 We can hurl ourselves into the sky, but we'll never escape it, not really.
 So how can we channel it fruitfully?
-How can we make it burn like fuel to warm the house?
+How can we make its burning
+warm the house?